Johnny Depp on stand: Ex-wife Heard’s allegations ‘heinous’

 FAIRFAX, Va.
+(AP) — Actor Johnny Depp told jurors Tuesday that he felt compelled to sue his ex-wife Amber Heard for libel out of an obsession for the truth after she accused him of domestic violence.

+“My goal is the truth because it killed me that all these people I had met over the years … that these people would think that I was a fraud,” he said.

-(AP) — Actor Johnny Depp took the stand Tuesday in his libel lawsuit against his ex-wife Amber Heard, saying her domestic abuse allegations against him were disturbing, heinous and “not based in any species of truth.”
+Depp flatly denied ever hitting Heard, calling the domestic allegations against him disturbing, heinous and “not based in any species of truth.”

 “Nothing of the kind ever happened,” Depp said in court.